eunicode/gatsby-tut/README.md

 # Gatsby Tutorial Part 1

-This repo follows the steps in [part one](https://www.gatsbyjs.org/tutorial/part-one/) of the [seven part tutorial](https://www.gatsbyjs.org/tutorial/) on the Gatsby website.<br>
+This repo follows the steps in _[Introduction to Gatsby basics](https://www.gatsbyjs.org/tutorial/part-one/)_, part one of the [seven part tutorial](https://www.gatsbyjs.org/tutorial/) in the Gatsby v1 documentation.

-In this tutorial, I <br>
+In this tutorial, I

-* add inline styles via a JavaScript style prop,
+- add inline styles via a JavaScript style prop,
-* create links,
+- create links,
-* create React page components,
+- create React page components,
-* and add an interactive counter.
+- and add an interactive counter.

+## Demo

-The website created in this repo is built from the [gatsby-hello-world](https://github.com/gatsbyjs/gatsby-starter-hello-world) starter, which has the bare essentials needed for a Gatsby site.
+The website created by this repo is built from the [gatsby-hello-world](https://github.com/gatsbyjs/gatsby-starter-hello-world) starter, which has the bare essentials needed for a Gatsby site.

 The website is deployed on [fuzzy-month.surge.sh](http://fuzzy-month.surge.sh).